typeofweb-org/ignore-monorepo-buildstep/README.md

 # @typeofweb/ignore-monorepo-buildstep

-Package that adds monorepo support for Vercel's "Ignore build step" setting.
+A package that adds monorepo support for Vercel's "Ignore build-step" setting.
 Small, fast, with 0 external dependencies.

+By default, when working in a monorepo, each push triggers Vercel to rebuild all the projects even when changes were introduced only to some of them.
+It takes time and blocks the build pipeline for your team.
+Thanks to `@typeofweb/ignore-monorepo-buildstep`, this is no longer a problem – Vercel becomes smarter and only rebuilds what needs building!

 ## Example setup